DePuy Synthes Attune Knee Replacement System Failures

 What Happens When a Knee Replacement Fails?

-The signs of knee replacement failure can come on suddenly or slowly, either right after surgery or several years down the road.
+The signs of metal knee replacement or plastic knee replacement failure can come on suddenly or slowly, either right after surgery or several years down the road.
 In many cases, the side effects can make daily activities uncomfortable, difficult, and extremely dangerous in the event of a fall.

 - Excruciating pain